jaspindersingh83/React1.0/README.md

 *TODOs*

  - Create a Hello World component which when mounted says Hello to the world.
- - Create a basic counter component which displays a count 9999.
+ - Create a basic counter component which displays a count 99.
  - Modify the Counter component to have state stored in it with `useState`.
-Implement two buttons `+` and `-` for incrementing the count and decrementing the count that is disolayed
+Implement two buttons `+` and `-` for incrementing the count and decrementing the count that is displayed
- - Make a list of movies and assign an initial state of five movies in form
+ - Make a list of movies and assign an initial state of five movies as

    ```
    [ Sholay, DDLJ, Hum Tum, Boys, Dil Chahta Hai]
    ```
-- Add an input form to take new input for a movie object in above format.
+- Add an input form to that adds a new movie to above list.
+Display the above list seemlessly.
-- Divide the component in parent child component format
+- Divide the component in parent child component format.